 They call that a baptism of fire.
 As a professional singer, Momrelle was straight in at the deep end.
 But Estefan liked what she heard and soon there were other lucrative offers of session work.
 “I got the pay cheque for my work with Gloria and I was blown away.
 I realised that maybe I could make a serious go of singing.
 I was still aware of the risk but, for me, it was worth taking.
 I’ve never looked back.”

 Tony is another of those effortlessly talented artists with a family upbringing stepped in music and entertainment.
 He started studying music from the age of just 8 and would embrace Gospel through regular church attendance.
 At 13, he’d switch to “part-time” rapping with a local Hip-Hop group five years before fatefully meeting Estefan.

-Let’s not forget neither Momrelle‘s long and fruitful association with those bastions of live soulful groove, Incognito.
-His consistently tip-top vocals on the road impressed the band’s main man Jean-Paul ‘Bluey’ Maunick to the extent of offering him a spot on both the band’s 2002 album ‘Life Stranger Than Fiction’ and their relentless international tour dates.
+Let’s not forget neither Momrelle‘s long and fruitful association with bastion of live soulful groove, Incognito.
+His consistently tip-top vocals on the road impressed the band’s main man Jean-Paul ‘Bluey’ Maunick to the extend of offering him a spot.
+Not only on the band’s 2002 album ‘Life Stranger Than Fiction’.
+But also on their their relentless international tour dates.

 “I was very fortunate to land with Incognito.
 It was all word of mouth.
 I would have started touring with them even earlier than I did but there were issues with my visa.
 Bluey remembered me though and brought me in.
 It was amazing to be recognised in that way.”

 As if it wasn’t enough, Momrelle also managed to find the time to record with Gospel group Seven.
 Eventually takin’ the lead on the 2007 album ‘Message In The Music’ by the likes of Austrian band LBB (Lungau Big Band).